tasnubaMe/Movie_Genre_classification/README.md

 # Results and Conclusions

 Logistic Regression achieved the highest accuracy but has moderate training time.
-Challenges: ~49% accuracy indicates room for improvement, possibly with advanced NLP (e.g., BERT) or multimodal data.
+Challenges: As this was a project of my academic ML course, I was bound to use only ML model but 49% accuracy indicates room for improvement, possibly with advanced NLP (like BERT) or multimodal data.
 Confusion matrices show strength in major genres (drama, comedy, action) but weaknesses in others.
 Future Work: Explore multimodal features (trailers, posters) or deep learning models.